Adult Probation Officer Recruitments

 Want to know what an Adult Probation Officer Does?

-If you are interested in scheduling a Ride-Along to learn more about the Adult Probation Officer position, please call 602-619-2263.
+If you are interested in scheduling a Ride-Along to learn more about the Adult Probation Officer position, please email APDRideAlong@jbazmc.maricopa.gov.

 Adult Probation Officer Recruitment Process:

-The process will generally take 6-8 months but may take up to 12 months to complete.
-Applicants will only advance to the next stage of the process once they have successfully completed and passed the previous step.
+The process will generally take 3-6 months but may take longer to complete.
+Applicants will advance to the next stage of the process once they have successfully completed and passed the previous step.

 A timeline of the process:

-- Application must be submitted online during the posting period on our website.
+- Applications will only be accepted online during the posting period on our website.
+Resumes cannot be submitted in lieu of an application.

-- A background packet emailed to be completed.
-This is an extensive 26 page document that requires you to fill out personal information and provide supporting documents.
-We will give you approximately 2 weeks to submit this packet.
-Start collecting your documents now!
-This is a strict deadline, and extensions will not be granted.
-The documents you will need are listed on the right hand side of this page.
+- A link to our online background packet is emailed to you to be completed and returned.
+This is an extensive questionnaire that requires you to fill out personal information and provide supporting documents.
+This step may take you 2-3 hours to complete.
+A typical time to complete the packet and return it could take you up to 2 weeks.
+It is advisable to start collecting your documents at the time you submit your application.
+The documents you will need are listed on the upper right-hand side of this page.

-- Background investigations are conducted and usually take 8-10 weeks but may take longer.
+- Background investigations are conducted and usually take 2-4 weeks but may take longer.
+During this time, job history will be validated, and references will be contacted.

 Probation Officer Academies for Successful Hires:

 Probation Officer Academies are conducted quarterly.
-Our Academies are mainly conducted at our offices Monday through Friday during normal business hours.
-Hires who start prior to the academy will work in a shadowing capacity with an experienced officer.
+Our Academies are primarily conducted at our offices Monday through Friday during normal business hours.
+For those that are hired prior to the start of an academy, you may work in a shadowing capacity with an experienced officer.

 - New Employee Orientation (1 week)